 Set the pork on the bottom shelf of the refrigerator to thaw.
 This will help to prevent any cross-contamination if the drippings should leak out of the pan.

-When you’ve used the refrigerator method, the thawed pork butt should be consumed within three to five days.
+When you’ve used the refrigerator method, the thawed pork should be consumed within three to five days.
 This comes in handy if your cooking plans are flexible.
 Still, we would recommend cooking it off as soon as possible so that the meat stays fresh.

-Place the wrapped pork butt in the container, then fill the container with water.
+Place the wrapped pork in the container, then fill the container with water.
 It helps if the water covers the pork completely.
 If it doesn’t, you’ll have to rotate the meat when you change out the water.

 After 30 minutes, drain the container and fill it with a fresh supply of cold water, rotating the pork as needed.
 The meat should thaw at a rate of about 30 minutes per pound.
 That means you can start cooking the pork on the same day you removed it from the freezer, depending on timing.